Get updates about news and blog posts.

 Courses

-I am a freelance educator available to teach courses or workshops in English and in Hungarian on the following subjects:
+Currently I am a postdoc – wow, a full time job!
+As a freelance educator I was teaching courses and workshops in English and in Hungarian on the following subjects:

 • comics: making comics, histories of comics, comics studies